Carnegie Mellon University School of Music

-Before a note is played, the audience has already created an opinion about the performance.
-How can stage presence optimize the concert experience?
+Before a note is played, the audience has already formed an opinion about your performance.
+How can good stage presence optimize your effectiveness as an artist?

 Every arts organization wants new audiences--now.
 Monique shares the formula she has used to create highly effective programs for orchestras, festival, and small ensembles in Europe and the United States.

 Whether visiting a preschool, coaching a school orchestra, speaking at a senior center, or playing at a hospital, it is a musician’s duty to engage, inspire, and uplift the listeners.

 Having received sponsorships from Audi, Opel, Bayer, Deutsche Bank, McDonald’s, Bayern München and others, Monique shares her techniques of for attracting corporate and private sponsors.

 Other Popular Topics

 - Start With Why: building success around your core values

 - Teaching an Inspiring Masterclass (regardless of how they play)

 - What Do I Wear?
 Proper attire for the stage and beyond